dburckh/libyuv-aar/README.md

     `gradlew yuv::assemble`

-2. Add the AAR as you normally would.
+2. Add the AAR as a project dependency.
+The AAR has no dependencies, so you can add it directly.
+Or
 3. Add the following lines to your CMakeLists.txt.
 See sample app CMakeLists.txt or the official documentation link below.
 ```CMake
 #Add this line